 Sunosi can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Sunosi.
 These lists do not include all possible side effects.

 For more information on the possible side effects of Sunosi, talk with your doctor or pharmacist.
-They can give you tips on how to deal with any side effects that may be bothersome.
+They can give you tips on how to manage any side effects that may be concerning or bothersome.

 Note: The Food and Drug Administration (FDA) tracks side effects of drugs they have approved.
 If you would like to report to the FDA a side effect you’ve had with Sunosi, you can do so through MedWatch.